alexreg/libsptr/README.md

 Building
 --------

+**Note:** To utilise just the core functionality, it is not strictly necessary to build the library; simply include `sptr.h` in the code that uses it.

 To build the library, simply run `./build` from the root directory of the project.
 This produces all output in the `output` subdirectory.

 Installing